 3. Slip and Fall Accidents

-With more than a million fall-related accidents hitting emergency rooms each year, it is safe to say they are common.
+With more than a million slip and fall accidents hitting emergency rooms each year, it is safe to say they are common.
 To make a case against a property owner, you’ll have to prove negligence.

 If they failed to either prevent or warn you of a potential slip or fall, they can be held liable.
 This can be difficult to prove.